Jason2Brownlee/AuthoritySite/notes/dotcom_secrets.md

 ## Great Quotes

-> One of the fundamental rules of marketing is that “a confused mind always says no
+> One of the fundamental rules of marketing is that "a confused mind always says no"

 > If you change your bait, you'll change your customer